-The sub-fund invests in normal market conditions a minimum of 80% of its net assets in Investment Grade and Non-Investment Grade rated fixed income and other similar securities issued by issuers, supranational bodies and quasi government entities meeting certain Green Bond Principles.
-The sub-fund will invest in developed markets and Emerging Markets.
-The sub-fund aims to support climate related and environmental projects through security selection and portfolio construction.
+The sub-fund invests (normally a minimum of 80% of its net assets) in Investment Grade and Non-Investment Grade rated fixed income and other similar securities issued in both developed markets and Emerging Markets.
+Investments will be denominated in developed market and Emerging Market currencies.